deivydaskim/weather-app/README.md

 - Detailed weather information including temperature, humidity, and wind speed and more

 ## Installation
-Follow these steps to get the project up and running:

 ### Clone the repository
 ```git clone https://github.com/deivydaskim/weather-app.git```